ConnectBox/connectbox-pi/README.md

 # TODO

+Stuff that I need help with, or may come back to

 ## WLAN AP

 * Get help with hostapd config (not sure which things should be enabled) e.g. (but not limited to) `country_code`, `ieee80209d`, `ieee80211h` [hostapd doco](https://wireless.wiki.kernel.org/en/users/Documentation/hostapd)